mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

  - Howto Recipes
 ---

-# Run PyTorch on GPUs
+# Run Deepl Learning Codes on GPUs

+ Deep leaning is the fundation of artificial intelligence nowadays.
+Deep leaning programs can be accelerated substantially on GPUs.

 PyTorch is a popular Python package for working on deep learning project.
-Deep leaning codes can be accelerated substantially on GPUs.

-This page shows recipes to run PyTorch codes on CPU, a single GPU and multiple GPUs.
+This page shows recipes to run Pytorch programs on GPUs.

 ## Installing PyTorch